The Rule of the Word

 Humility and Love

 3.1 The cardinal and core sin is pride.
-From this fount of corruption and wickedness flow all kinds of filth and ungodliness.
-You cannot be full of the Spirit when you are full of yourself.
+From this internal volcano of corruption and wickedness flow all kinds of filth and ungodliness.
 The Adversary’s ally is ego.
-By entering The Rule you will intentionally cultivate the counter virtue, humility, also called the cardinal virtue.
+By entering The Rule, you will intentionally cultivate the counter virtue, humility, also called the cardinal virtue, which is a kind of holy violence in the face of the Serpent.
 The Rule helps facilitate a sanctified resistance.
 Humility is the swift footprint of God.

 3.2 Humility includes being down-to-earth, unpretentious, and honest about who you are under our Lord Master Christ the Living Word for the benefit of others.
 This enables you to love more sincerely and more broadly because it draws your eyes and attention away from the insatiable appetites and demands of your primary idol—your self—and toward the will of your Father and the needs of his other children.
 You cannot abide in our Lord Master Christ the Living Word if your life is babbled with your own misdirected words, idolatry, self-worship and egocentric priorities.

 3.3 The Rule requires that, as you proceed, you will willfully cultivate the cardinal virtue, humility, and also the command to love, in your attitudes, decisions, relationships and actions.
 There are, however, no exact guidelines given here.
 Yet they are to be taken seriously and pursued.
 You will be led in this endeavour by your Advocate, the Spirit of truth, as you arise and enter into The Rule.
+You will be at once pregnant with and giving birth to the virtue of humility.
 The more maturity, the more humility; the more humility, the more maturity.

 Spiritual Gifts

-4.1 The Rule also requires that, as you proceed, you will discern your spiritual gifts for service in your Father’s kingdom, and that you will put them into action (see 1 Corinthians 12:4-31, Romans 12:3-8 etcetera).
+4.1 The Rule also requires that, as you proceed, you will discern your spiritual gifts for service in your Father’s kingdom, and that you will put them into action (confer 1 Corinthians 12:4-31, Romans 12:3-8, etcetera).
 Being heavenly minded will convert you into consistent earthly use.
 When you do the work of your Father you see the work of your Father.

 Modesty